fastsoft/whichloadsfaster/README.markdown

 So, I'm not made of money for spare bandwidth and you probably aren't either, so let's make everything with a far-future expires header and auto-version all our static content.
-To make this as painless as possible, I'm requiring `make` and python.
+We'll do this by appending the SHA1 hash of each file's contents to its filename so that whenever it changes, the user will be directed to get the new resource.

-There's an example configuration for apache in `static/.htaccess` for far-future expires.
+There's an example configuration for apache in `static/.htaccess` that does the far-future expires.

-There will also be a Makefile to build the static pages (when I get around to it).
+There is a Makefile to build and static-ify the site.
+It requires:

+ - openssl (for generating file hashes)
+ - google's closure compiler (for compiling and minifying javascript)
+ - markdown (for generating documentation)

+## Contact ##

+There's a mailing list at <whichloadsfaster@googlegroups.com>, which I expect could end up being more user-oriented.
+I'll create a dev list if necessary.

+You can reach me at <onecreativenerd@gmail.com>.